7 Strategies for a Bedtime Routine For Adults

 3. It improves sleep quality.
 A regular bedtime routine makes you more likely to fall asleep faster, rest more soundly, and wake up refreshed.

-This is because your body gets used to the routine and starts to anticipate it when you do certain things, such as taking a warm bath or reading a book.
+This is because your body gets used to a bedtime routine and starts to anticipate it when you do certain things, such as taking a warm bath or reading a book.

 What Is The Purpose of Sleep?